Subordinating Conjunctions for Conditions

 4. I can pay you if you help me.

 Point 3: Unless shows a condition.
 One action depends on another action.
-Unless is similar to if .. not.
+Unless means the same as if not.

 1. Unless you study, you cannot pass the test.